 Have a spook-tacular Halloween

 Garlic is great for protecting yourself against vampires – although we’d also highly recommend stakes.
 Witches don’t like being hit with their broomsticks and keeping a priest handy can usually ward off evil spirts.
-However dealing with Covid 19 takes a little more planning – and that’s why we’ve put together these top Halloween tips.
+But on a more practical note, read on for some terror-ific Halloween tips for fantastic family fun.
+And we promise to keep the scary puns to a minimum.

 Decorating your garden